chew (verb, noun) /tʃu/ LISTEN

 Did you know?

 In the US, people take cookies very seriously.
 When it comes to chocolate chip cookies, most people have a preference–soft and chewy or hard and crispy/crunchy.
 Sometimes different proportions of ingredients can help make a cookie chewier or crunchier, and cooking time can make a difference too (if you bake the cookies for too long, they probably won’t be chewy).
 For many cookie aficionados, the ideal chocolate chip cookie is chewy on the inside and crunchy on the outside.
-Here‘s a classic chocolate chip cookie recipe from the New York Times.
-American recipes normally use volume (cups and teaspoons/tablespoons) instead of weight (grams), but this one gives both.
-In fact, many professional bakers in the US do prefer measuring by weight because it is more precise, so you can sometimes find such recipes in more sophisticated cookbooks.
+Here‘s a classic chocolate chip cookie recipe.
+American recipes normally use volume (cups and teaspoons/tablespoons) instead of weight (grams).
+However, many professional bakers in the US do prefer measuring by weight because it is more precise, so you can sometimes find such recipes in more sophisticated cookbooks.

 chewer (noun), chewy (adjective), chewable (adjective)